henrylee2cn/go-forceexport/README.md

 The [code](/forceexport.go) is pretty short, so you could just read it, but here's a friendlier explanation:

-The code uses the `go:linkname` compiler directive to get access to the `runtime.firstmoduledata` symbol, which is an internal data structure created by the linker that's used by functions like `runtime.FuncForPC`.
+The code uses the `go:linkname` compiler directive to get the `runtime.activeModules` symbol, which is an internal function created by the linker that's used by functions like `runtime.FuncForPC`.
 (Using `go:linkname` is an alternate way to access unexported functions/values, but it has other gotchas and can't be used dynamically.)